 December 15 – Ten Days of Grace

 Ten days until Christmas Day.
 Are you ready?
-No, don’t answer that, because if there’s one thing that I hope I have helped you with this Christmas season, it’s that there is really no pressure of “being ready.”
+No, don’t answer that, because if there’s one thing that I hope I have helped you with this Christmas season, it’s that there really is no pressure of “being ready”.
 Instead, be present.
 Be intentional.
 Be honest with yourself, and be realistic with your time, money, talents, and needs.

 Don’t bake all the cookies.
-Pick two favorites and roll with that.
+Pick two favorites, and roll with that.

 Spend time with the people you love.

 Slow down.
 I know it’s so hard.
+Truly, I know.
 We have so many opportunities within reach, but, as one of my favorite writers reminded me earlier this year, for every “yes,” there is a “no.” Say “yes” to the simple and the meaningful, and forgive yourself for saying “no” to the “muchness” of Christmas.

 For the next ten days, will you commit to living under grace with me?
 Give yourself grace.
 Give your children and spouse grace.
 Give your co-workers grace, and give every bah-humbugger you meet along the way extra grace, too.

 Keep your heart light, because, like all the Christmases before this one, you will blink, and it will have passed.
 It won’t matter if you had casserole or soup.
-It won’t matter if you tied ribbons or pasted bows.
+It won’t matter if you tied extravagant ribbons or used stick-on bows.
 And it won’t matter if you spent $6 or $60.
 Don’t sweat the small stuff, as they say, but rather, enjoy the small stuff.
 Life is found in the random moments.
 People will remember how you made them feel, and when you carry grace with you, it’s bound to rub off on others.

 14 And the Word became flesh and dwelt among us, and we have seen his glory, glory as of the only Son from the Father, full of grace and truth…16 For from his fullness we have all received, grace upon grace.